xbydsl/HS2VR/README.md

 Unzip the HS2VR.zip file into your base game directory.

-BACKUP YOUR GLOBALGAMEMANAGERS (in HoneySelect2_Data and StudioNEOV2_Data - make a copy of globalgamemanagers somewhere safe)
+BACKUP YOUR GLOBALGAMEMANAGERS (in HoneySelect2_Data and StudioNEOV2_Data - make a copy of the file globalgamemanagers somewhere safe)

 Either patch the globalgamemanagers in HoneySelect2_Data and StudioNEOV2_Data yourself or use the ones from the release section.
 MAKE SURE YOUR GAME VERSION MATCHES THE GLOBALGAMEMANAGERS VERSION.
 As of latest this is for HS2DX V1.2.3 ONLY.

-Optionally (but recommended), install the included version of HS2Graphics (same as the latest SSS version of HS2Graphics...but with VR support and related QOL improvements).
+If the word 'patch' confuses you, just download and unzip the one from the release section of the GitHub (where you download the plugin from).

 # Installation Detail
 ## Enabling VR - Only Needed if you don't use the attached globalgamemanagers file
+## Experts only - Mostly here in case there's a future game update and I'm mysteriously unavailable and someone needs to repatch this.
+## No Really - Just use the included version, it's easy to make small mistakes with the below and cause problems...weird problems.

 - Get UABE (https://github.com/DerPopo/UABE).